manapua/Divvy-Bikes/README.md

 # Divvy-Bikes
-Data cleaning and analysis of 12 months of Divvy Bikes rider data using MySQL.

-This data cleaning and analysis was part of a case study that had the goal of driving a new marketing strategy for converting casual bike riders into annual members for bike share company Divvy located in Chicago.
+This data cleaning and analysis was part of a Divvy Bike case study.
+Divvy bikes is a bike sharing company in Chicago, and the goal of the study was to provide recommendations for converting casual bike riders into annual members.

 The complete analysis case study can be found in this <a href = "https://medium.com/@kanani.gabriel/converting-casual-divvy-bike-riders-into-annual-members-3e6b9a6a00e8">Medium Article</a>.